jeanpierrebroz/grouphug/README.md

 1: Help employees find other people that have specific skills.
 This is to provide people with the help they need

-2: Find other specific projects so then two people don't make something similar.
+2: Find other specific projects so then two people don't make something similar!